Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: AFM simulation models

 The DFT-D3 energy also has parameters that are adjusted for particular DFT functionals - namely \textit{s$_6$}, \textit{s$_8$}, \textit{a$_1$}, and \textit{a$_2$} \cite{DFTD3params}.
-So far there has not been any extensive study on the effect of these parameters on PPAFM simulations and thus we recommend to stick to the parameters connect with the DFT functional used for calculation of the FDBM models input.
-PPAFM provides here predefined parameter values for many of commonly used DFT functionals.
+So far there has not been any extensive study on the effect of these parameters on \texttt{ppafm} simulations and thus we recommend sticking to the parameters connected with the DFT functional used for the calculation of the FDBM model input. \texttt{ppafm} provides here predefined parameter values for many commonly used DFT functionals.